St Wilfrid’s School began 151 years ago because of the vision of one man:

 In 1995 pupils commemorated the 125th birthday of the school by embarking on an ambitious 125 mile journey: senior pupils covered the distance with a combination of cycling, horse-riding, sailing, canoeing and walking.
 All participants finished at the Quay and met Junior pupils, who were waiting in Victorian costume.
 They processed to school for a party, the release of 125 balloons (one of which reached Bristol!) and the burial of a time capsule, containing memorabilia of the school.

 After 20 years as Head teacher, Mrs Alexandra MacDonald-Dent retired.
-The new Head teacher is former pupil, Ross Bovingdon.
+The current Headteacher is former pupil, Ross Bovingdon.

 Today St Wilfrid’s School is proud of its heritage and the important role it has played within the community of Exeter, and now looks forward to many more prosperous years in the heart of the city.